 A style guide makes it easier for business owners to create new collateral that sits in line with the existing brand.
 There should be clear and concise guidelines that explain where to place logos, which colour combinations to use, and what the text hierarchy should look like.
 A style guide also makes it easier for third parties to maintain the integrity of a brand’s design, so outsourcing work can be less of a gamble.
 Remember, the point is consistency, and consistency is key.

-However, style guides can still be a very useful way to keep track of various visual brand elements no matter how large or small the business.
-It can be a great resource to have on file and well worth asking your brand’s designer to create one for you.
+No matter how large or small the business, a style guide can be a great resource to have on file and well worth asking your brand’s designer to create one for you.

 I’m sure every style guide you’ve every looked at has the logo as pretty much the first thing you see.
 Here is a list of what style guides should include when it comes to logos: